-"Federal Fund" means the subaccount with the Transportation Trust Fund, established according to Sections 33.2-1524 and 33.2-1525 of the Virginia Code, into which all Federal Highway Reimbursements are deposited.
+"Federal Fund" means the subaccount with the Transportation Trust Fund, established according to Sections 33.2-1524 and 33.2-1525 of the Code of Virginia, into which all Federal Highway Reimbursements are deposited.
 The Federal Fund is sometimes referred to the "Federal Highway Fund" in the Department's annual reports and other documentation.